 WICKETS FALL ON FIRST DAY

 WICKETS FALL ON FIRST DAT Sport:

 Main sentence:

-RACHEL SLAMS HER WAY INTO
+The state of the s

-THE WIMBLEDON SEMIFINALS Sport:
+RACHEL SLAMS HER WAY INTO THE WIMBLEDON SEMIFINALS Sport:

 Main sentence:

 GIRL BREAKS RECORD

 FOR FREESTYLE Sport:

 Main sentence:

 l et's write all the verbs in the headlines above. separate sentences using those verbs in the past tense.